abhay-byte/MedApp-V2.1/README.md

 # MedApp-V1.9
 Introduction
 ------------
-In this app you can predict your disease by giving the sympmtom that the person is suffering.
+In this app you can predict your disease by giving the symptom that the person is suffering.
 The UI of this app is created using kivy.
-The prediction of the disease is done using Machine Learing.
+The prediction of the disease is done using Machine Learning.
 You can also talk to alveron The Docbot who is a Emotion State Enhancer ChatBot.
 The Authentication system and DataBase is made with Google's FireBase.